raspberrypilearning/getting-started-with-guis/worksheet.md

     ![Text widget](images/app-welcome.png)

-    You can specify any font your computer has installed and colours can be specified either as colour names (for predefined colours) or as hex codes (e.g. #ff0000).
+    You can specify any font your computer has installed.
+Colours can be specified as colour names, but not every possible colour has a name, so you can also use hex codes (e.g. #ff0000) to define colours.

 ## TextBox widget